cmu-sei/juneberry/docs/overview.md

         <experiment-name>
             config.json
             ... generated PyDoit files and outputs such as logs or trained models ARE PLACED here ...
-    <workspace package> - [OPTIONAL] Python code goes here and should be available for import
+    <workspace package> - (Optional) Python code goes here and should be available for import
         <subpackage>
+    setup.py - (Optional) Needed if ther

 <DATA_ROOT>/
     ... store your input data for models in this directory ...
 ```

+In most cases each workspace will have some python code for defining the model and perhaps transforms
+or other plugins.
+In this case, each workspace should have package and corresponding setup.py file.

 Most Juneberry commands will assume the current working directory is the workspace.
 However, the workspace
 directory path can be set via the `-w` command line switch or the `JUNEBERRY_WORKSPACE` environment